seygorin/cv-app-seygorin-epam-campus/README.md

 You can start editing the application by modifying the `app/page.tsx` file.
 The page will automatically update as you make changes, thanks to Next.js's hot-reloading feature.

+## Adding Personal Data

+To add your personal data, you need to replace the JSON data (the first two lines) from the `public/locales/en-ru/common.json` folder with your own data.
+Additionally, replace all data from the `mockData` folder with your personal information in the JSON files.

 ## Fonts

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font, ensuring that the app looks great with high-quality typography.